Department of Linguistics

 Any linguistics major with a cumulative total grade point average of at least 3.3 and at least 3.5 within the linguistics major is eligible to attempt a degree with honors in linguistics.
 To graduate with honors, a student must work with a faculty supervisor, enroll in LING 691H and 692H during the senior year, and complete and defend an honors thesis according to departmental and Honors Carolina requirements.
 Interested students should contact the honors advisor, Professor Katya Pertsova, during their junior year.

-Many linguistics majors and minors join Underling, the undergraduate linguistics club, which sponsors a variety of educational, outreach, social, and career-development events
+Many linguistics majors and minors join Underling, the undergraduate linguistics club, which sponsors a variety of educational, outreach, social, and career-development events each year.

 Students in linguistics are encouraged to consider study abroad.
 Courses that can be applied toward the linguistics major and minor are available through many of the programs administered by the Study Abroad Office.